 A few months later, he quit his full-time job (the one where he got paid to ride motorcycles), started a Bachelor of Writing, and depleted his life savings getting a degree of questionable benefit.

 And he doesn’t regret a single thing—especially since he met the love of his life in one of his classes.

 Along the way, he fell in love with the writings of Patrick Rothfuss, Brandon Sanderson, Neil Gaiman, Becky Chambers, Joe Abercrombie, James S.A Corey, Lois McMaster Bujold, Bradley Beaulieu, John Scalzi, and many, many others.

 Todd Herzman’s debut novel, A Dark Inheritance (Hollow Fate Book 1), is available now.

-A Darkness Beckons (Hollow Fate Book 2), is available for pre-order.
+A Darkness Beckons (Hollow Fate Book 2), is also available now.